rupalimayekar/UTA-Python-Challenge/PyCitySchools/README.md

 The script asks for the user to input the school file name (or relative path) and the student file name (or relative path).
 It reads them and then proceeds with the analysis

     Enter the name of the school data file: raw_data/schools_complete.csv Enter the name of the student data file: raw_data/students_complete.csv

 ### School Data File
+Here is a sample of the school data